Gnana Soundari (Gemini film): Plot

 Gnanam is the only daughter of King Dharmar.
-From her childhood she is an ardent devotee of Mother Mary.
+From her childhood she is an ardent devotee of Mary, mother of Jesus.
 She is ill-treated by her step mother.
 She grows into a beautiful young girl and becomes Gnana Soundari.
 The step mother plans to kill her while the king was away.
 Arranged by the step mother, Gnana Soundari is taken to a forest by goons.
 However, instead of killing her, the goons amputate both her arms and abandon her.
 A prince from a neighboring state comes to the forest for hunting and finds Gnana Soundari.
 He rescues and then falls in love with her.
 In spite of his father's objection the prince marries Gnana Soundari.
 But she has not divulged her true identity to him.
 Her father's kingdom is attacked by enemies and the Prince, as a neighbor, helps the father in fighting the enemies.
 The father (king) learns the whole story.
-Mother Mary restores the arms to Gnana Soundari.
+Mary restores the arms to Gnana Soundari.